Likitha-2212/Real-Time-Edge-Detection-Viewer/README.md

 # EdgeApp (Android + JNI + C++ OpenCV-like processing + OpenGL ES)
-This project provides a tidy and minimalistic scaffolding for an end-to-end imaging pipeline, including:
+This project provides a tidy and minimalistic scaffolding for an end-to-end imaging pipeline -

+Including:

-android app (Kotlin) with Camera2 live preview,
+Android app (Kotlin) with Camera2 live preview.

-JNI bridge from app to native C++,
+JNI bridge from app to native C++.

-processing module in C++ with easy placeholder edge detection method,
+Processing module in C++ with easy placeholder edge detection method.

-OpenGL ES renderer with minimal shader code to visualize frames,
+OpenGL ES renderer with minimal shader code to visualize frames.

-CMake and Gradle project configs, and
+CMake and Gradle project configs.

-lightweight TypeScript web-based viewer to view/display or simmulate processed output.
+Lightweight TypeScript web-based viewer to view/display or simmulate processed output.

 This is meant to be a solid foundation for running camera or image processing applications.